Berkeley-MDes/tdf-fa24-MiaWu-design-2/README.md

 ## WEEK 01

 ### Overview
-This week, I installed Rhino 8 and experimented with 3D printing.
+This week, I installed Rhino 8 and began experimenting with 3D printing.
+These initial steps have helped me get acquainted with the updated software and explore fabrication techniques.
+Looking forward to diving deeper into these tools in the coming weeks.

 ### Key Accomplishments
 <img width="500" alt="Screenshot of install rehino 8" src="assets/Screenshot for install rehino 8.png">  <img width="200" alt="3D print test" src="assets/Test3DPrint.jpg">